Cardamom Spelling: Correct Usage and Common Misconceptions

 green cardamom

-Origin India, Sri Lanka, Guatemala Same as cardamom
+Origin India, Sri Lanka, Guatemala Same as correct spelling

-Flavor Profile Sweet, citrusy, floral Similar to cardamom
+Flavor Profile Sweet, citrusy, floral Same as correct spelling

 spelling comparison

-Both cardamom and cardamon (which we now know are the same) are incredibly versatile in the kitchen.
-Here are some popular ways to use them:
+Cardamom is incredibly versatile in the kitchen.
+Here are some popular ways to use it:

 • Teas and Beverages: Add whole pods to hot water or milk to make spiced chai or cardamom coffee.